 Toys For Big Boys – A large-scale expo where grown men can be boys again.
 Cars, boats, hunting, drones, kayaks, golf, loud cars, food.
 You get the idea.
 We were prepping for its inaugural event when COVID struck.
 We think this event is closed for good (it’s all yours!)

 Bottega Collection Boutique – I’m now in women’s fashion!
 This is an online women’s clothing boutique that my wife took over.
 We sell young contemporary women’s clothing and aim to empower women through how they feel about themselves and actions that they can take at home and in their community. [we sold the fashion truck and business in 2018 via owner financing and are still being paid for this business].

 MobCityMetals – Furniture-Art-Design-Fabrication.
 Our art isn’t just art – it’s functional art.
 Each piece has a story – its own sentiment.
 Nurtured back to life by hand with re-purposed material.
 Modern Industrial pieces where we promise “no two are exactly alike.” [we dissolved this LLC in 2016 due to different directions of the business partners.
 It was a fun and unique experience].

-Port City Properties LLC – This company was my introduction into real estate.
-I partnered with a top local investor that I became great friends with and we created Port City Properties.
-We renovated 12-15 properties and sold many more wholesale to investors.
+Port City Properties LLC – This company was my introduction to real estate.
+I partnered with a top local investor that I became great friends with (what’s up Law!) and we created Port City Properties.
+We renovated 12-15 properties and sold many more wholesale deals to investors.
 We dissolved this company due to us going in separate directions with our business goals.
-But I’m proud to say that he’s still an incredible friend and we still do business with each other which is cool.
+But I’m proud to say that he’s still an incredible friend and we occasionally still do business with each other which is cool.

 The Southern Investor – This is a blog that I started in 2011 based strictly on real estate investing.
 I posted real estate investing articles at this site.
 I got zero traffic and I merged a few of the articles from The Southern Investor with this blog in 2015.

 In no particular order, here are some ideas that never really grew legs to run on their own…